TheLinuxEnthusiast/ecomm-aws-bluegreen/README.md

 The build expects a packer/scripts directory containing a script called bootstrap.sh.
 This loads all required dependencies for running docker-compose.
 In addition, the packer/files directory is expected which will contain the access/secret key of the user that will pull container images from ECR.
 It expects a config & credentials file.

+# buildspec.yml file

+This file contains the instructions for building and pushing containers to ECR